Balbir89/BikeSharingProject/README.md

 ```bash
 jupyter notebook BikeSharing_Berlin_Cleaned_Combined.ipynb
 ```
 ### 5. Run the Notebook

-Run the cells from top to bottom.
-Folium is imported in the first code cell before the map visualizations use it.
+Run the cells from top to bottom to generate the charts and maps.
+Folium is imported in the first code cell.

+The route-sampling cell requires at least 100 rows with complete origin and destination coordinates.
+Map rendering may be resource-intensive for large datasets.

 ### 6. Run the Analysis